pablobarrientos/funky/documentation/funky/org.funky.either/-either/-right/is-left.md

 Overrides [Either.isLeft](../is-left.md)

-Return True if the given value is a Left-value, False otherwise.
+Returns True if the given value is a Left-value, False otherwise.